Top 3 Best Mid-Cap Stocks to Own (2019 Review)

 What Are Mid-Cap Stocks?

-A mid-cap stock has a stock market capitalization of $2 – 10 billion.
+A mid-cap stock has a stock market capitalization of $2 billion – $10 billion.
 These companies are sometimes referred to as “Goldilocks stocks” because they are not too big and not too small, but just the right size to grow earnings at a sustainable pace.

-To give you a sense of scale, at an average market cap of $5 billion it would take about 200 mid-cap stocks to equal the size of Apple (NSDQ: AAPL), the most valuable publicly traded company in the world!
+To give you a sense of scale, at an average market cap of $5 billion it would take about 200 mid-cap stocks to equal the size of Apple (NSDQ: AAPL).

 How Do You Determine What Qualifies As a Top Mid-Cap Stock?